![]() |

 butchered, salted down in barrels and shipped as well.

-Immediately after Abraham Gesner discovered how to make coal oil
+Immediately after Abraham Gesner discovered how to make

 by refining coal, a vein of cannel coal was discovered nine miles

 south of Cloverport, at Victoria.
-It was named after Queen

-Victoria of England.
-An English Syndicate bought the mines
+English Syndicate bought the mines

-and surrounding land.
-They built a railroad track from
+land.
+They built a

-be refined.
-The products of this coal were used in many
+coal were used in many places in the world.

-from it in Louisville and used in candles, which gave a superior
+luminous paraffin was made from it in Louisville and used in

 light.

-This business boomed from 1854 until Mr. Drake discovered oil at
+This business boomed from 1854 until Mr. Drake discovered

-Titusville, Pennsylvania.
-Then kerosene, refined from this
+kerosene, refined from this

-crude oil, soon put Cloverports cannel coal oil business on
+crude oil, soon put Cloverport’s cannel coal oil business on

 the blink.

-Near by Tar Springs, however, brought a steady flow of new money
+Near by Tar Springs, however, brought a steady flow of new

 and faces to the little town.
-The hotel in Cloverport
+The

-natural wonder and to drink its miracle waters.
+wonder and to drink its

-Not long after the Civil War the old hotel gave way to a new and
+Not long after the Civil War the old hotel gave way to a

 magnificent three-story brick hotel.
-There were also

-each.
 The twelve springs which are very close together give

-forth as many different kinds of water.
+many different kinds of water.

 A Mr. Holiday owned the new hotel and in 1903 put out this